t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="bo"></a>
-*Q: (Windows Vista only) Why do I get "unidentified program wants access to your computer" prompts when using DoxBox?*
+*Q: (Windows Vista only) Why do I get "unidentified program wants access to your computer" prompts when using LibreCrypt?*

   **(This FAQ is only applicable when running under Windows Vista and later; it is not relevant for other operating systems)**

 *A:* Windows Vista incorporates a new security system called "User Access Control" (UAC), which is there to help prevent malicious software from doing things which could be harmful to your computer.

-Whenever you attempt to use any part of DoxBox's functionality which Windows considers a malicious program could use to cause harm, Windows displays this dialog (called the "consent/credential" dialog), and asks you if you would give your permission for it to continue.
+Whenever you attempt to use any part of LibreCrypt's functionality which Windows considers a malicious program could use to cause harm, Windows displays this dialog (called the "consent/credential" dialog), and asks you if you would give your permission for it to continue.
 You will be shown this dialog even if you are logged on as an Administrator.

 The same type of dialog will appear when you attempt to (for example) go to Window's Control Panel, selecting "Date and Time", and then attempting to change the computer's time or date.

-Because the DoxBox executable does not have a digital signature that Windows recognises, this dialog claims that "An unidentified program wants access to your computer".
+Because the LibreCrypt executable does not have a digital signature that Windows recognises, this dialog claims that "An unidentified program wants access to your computer".
 This is perfectly normal, and part of Vista's system to help protect you.
-If you would like to check that your copy of DoxBox is an original, you may do so by checking the hashes/signatures available from the [DoxBox web site](http://DoxBox.eu/).
+If you would like to check that your copy of LibreCrypt is an original, you may do so by checking the hashes/signatures available from the [LibreCrypt web site](http://LibreCrypt.eu/).

 These prompts form part of Windows Vista's "User Access Control" (UAC) system, which you can find out more about from the [Microsoft web site](http://technet.microsoft.com/en-us/windowsvista/aa906022.aspx).

 * * *

 <a name="bp"></a>
-*Q: (Windows Vista only) Why does DoxBox prompt me to enter my Administrator's password?*
+*Q: (Windows Vista only) Why does LibreCrypt prompt me to enter my Administrator's password?*

 **(This FAQ is only applicable when running under Windows Vista and later; it is not relevant for other operating systems)**

-*A:* DoxBox **doesn't** ask you to enter an Administrator's password; it has no use or need for this information.
+*A:* LibreCrypt **doesn't** ask you to enter an Administrator's password; it has no use or need for this information.
 Windows Vista, however, **will** prompt you to enter an Administrator's password whenever you are logged in as a "standard" (i.e. non-Administrator) user, and attempt to carry out any operation which it deems could be harmful to your computer.

-If you are happy for DoxBox to carry out the operation you requested of it, you should select the relevant option from the consent/credential dialog, and enter the appropriate Administrator's password to allow DoxBox to proceed.
+If you are happy for LibreCrypt to carry out the operation you requested of it, you should select the relevant option from the consent/credential dialog, and enter the appropriate Administrator's password to allow LibreCrypt to proceed.

-Those operations which require Administrator's explicit approval before Windows Vista will permit you to carry them out are marked in DoxBox with a "shield icon".
+Those operations which require Administrator's explicit approval before Windows Vista will permit you to carry them out are marked in LibreCrypt with a "shield icon".

-It should be emphasised that it is Windows Vista itself which is generating these prompts, and not DoxBox, which will have no access to the password you type in.
+It should be emphasised that it is Windows Vista itself which is generating these prompts, and not LibreCrypt, which will have no access to the password you type in.

 These prompts form part of Windows Vista's "User Access Control" (UAC) system, which you can find out more about from the [Microsoft web site](http://technet.microsoft.com/en-us/windowsvista/aa906022.aspx).